nickmontfort/curveship-js/doc/tutorial.md

 `function run() { narrate(metadata, {}, world); }`

 ### Edit the examples to be narrated.
-Once the story elements are in place, the various narrations can be viewed by setting the parameters in the "examples" field at the top of the file.
+Once the story elements are in place, set the narratrion parameters in the "examples" assignment field at the top of the js file.
 In line 4, change the example properties to reflect the existents in the file.
+All the comma-separated fields after the assignment colon (`:`) describe different types of narrations that curveship will perform.

 `examples: [ "i=reporter",`<br>
 `"order=retrograde,you=actress,i=actress,event_numbers",`<br>
 `"speaking=after,i=actor,order=random" ] };`<br>

-THe narrations will now use the `reporter` and `actress` in this world.
-For more information about the different types of narration curveship can perform, please refer to the source for spin.order in [curveship.js](../curveship.js)
+THe narrations will now use the `reporter` and `actress` in the retellings.
+For more information about the different narrative options curveship can process, please refer to the source for <b>spin.order</b> in [curveship.js](../curveship.js)

-Save and close the js file.
+Save and close the redcarpet.js file.

 ## Now, run  curveship.
-Open your curveship html file.
-If there are no errors, you will see the title of your story and a few narration choices.
-Clicking on each of these options will run the narrations.
-In our example, we have three narrations.
+Open your curveship html file in a browser (e.g. Chrome or Firefox).
+If there are no errors, you will see the title of your story and a list of bulleted narration choices.
+Clicking on each of these options will perform different narrations.
+In this example, we have three narrations:
-* "i=reporter" is the story told from the reporter's first person point of view.
+* `"i=reporter"` is the story told from the reporter's first person point of view.
-* "order=retrograde,you=actress,i=actress,event_numbers" displays the events told in backwards order, told from the actress point of view to herself, and displaying the original number order.
+* `"order=retrograde,you=actress,i=actress,event_numbers"` displays the events told in backwards order, told from the actress point of view to herself, and displaying the original number order.
-* "speaking=after,i=reporter,order=random"  displays a random-ordered retelling in past-tense, told from the point of view of the reporter.
+* `"speaking=after,i=reporter,order=random"`  displays a random-ordered retelling in past-tense, told from the point of view of the reporter.

+You can add more narrations by creating additional comma-separated fields to the <b>examples</b> assignment in the story js file (<b>redcarpet.js</b>).
+Make sure to close the parenthesis correctly with a closing square bracket `]` followed by a curly bracket `}`.

+That's it!